bigfirellc/newnorknimes/README.md

 - Make it look a little nicer
 - Instructions for deploying with UWSGI
 - Instructions for deploying with ngrok
+- Ability to visually create refridgerator magnet poetry by selecting different nimes in a given month

 &copy; 2023 Big Fire LLC